TritonDataCenter/sdc-cloudapi/docs/index.md

 Note that clock skew will be enforced to within 300 seconds (positive or negative) from the value sent.

-Full support for the HTTP Signature Authentication scheme is in the CloudAPI SDK; an additional reference implementation for Node.js is available in the npm `http-signature` module, which you can install with:
+Full support for the HTTP Signature Authentication scheme is provided in both CloudAPI SDKs; an additional reference implementation for Node.js is available in the npm `http-signature` module, which you can install with:

-    npm install http-signature@0.9.11
+    npm install http-signature

 ### Api-Version